affinity mask Server Configuration Option

 The affinity mask option, which existed in earlier releases of SQL Server, dynamically controls CPU affinity.

 In SQL Server, the affinity mask option can be configured without requiring a restart of the instance of SQL Server.
-When you are using sp_configure, you must run either RECONFIGURE or RECONFIGURE WITH OVERRIDE after setting a configuration option.
-When you are using SQL Server Express, changing the affinity mask option does require a restart.
+When you're using sp_configure, you must run either RECONFIGURE or RECONFIGURE WITH OVERRIDE after setting a configuration option.
+When you're using SQL Server Express, changing the affinity mask option does require a restart.

 Changes to the affinity masks occur dynamically, allowing for on-demand startup and shutdown of the CPU schedulers that bind process threads within SQL Server.
 This can occur as conditions change on the server.
 For example, if a new instance of SQL Server is added to the server, it may be necessary to make adjustments to the affinity mask option to redistribute processor load.